-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation 7 MapA PCCH6- 48.2 Herrick, M Oppose in part Amend Map A to identify and add further residential greenfield development areas around Rolleston.
-For Rolleston, Map A is very similar to the 2009 Rolleston Structure Plan.
-With the rapid development and expansion of Rolleston over the last 12 years, Map A and the Rolleston Structure Plan should be updated to allow for more growth in the future, otherwise Rolleston could run out of residential greenfield land in the next five years or so.
-Rolleston requires more residential greenfield development areas in Map A. In February 2021 there was little to no land available in Rolleston for new residential builds.
-The orange coloured areas in Map A around Rolleston will likely be developed and sold within the next five years or so, which will mean that there will be no residential greenfield areas left to develop around Rolleston.
-Further residential greenfield development areas around Rolleston should be identified now.
-Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
 The change enables additional development capacity in new future development areas identified on Map A in Rolleston, Rangiora and Kaiapoi.
 It provides Selwyn and Waimakariri Councils the flexibility to consider rezoning land to meet medium term housing demands as part of their district planning processes.
-The identification of areas within the existing Projected Infrastructure Boundary will contribute to wellfunctioning urban environments in accordance with Policy 1 of the NPS-UD.
-We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
-The FDAs identified in the Proposed Change could collectively provide for over 10,000 homes and this is in addition to the development capacity already enabled in District Plans estimated to be sufficient for over 70,000 homes.
-Identification of the additional housing land proposed by the submitter is considered to be outside the scope of the Proposed Change.
-Refer to the section on Procedural Matters for further information.
-Any further changes necessary to respond to demand will be guided by subsequent capacity assessment under clause 6.3.12(1) and the land identified by the submitter could be considered as part of future strategic
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well-functioning urban environments in accordance with Policy 1 of the NPS-UD.
+We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change could collectively provide for over 10,000 homes and this is in addition to the development capacity already enable in District Plans estimated to be sufficient for over 70,000 homes.
+The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
+Environment Canterbury is currently formulating criteria (in response to the responsive planning policies of the NPS-UD Policy 8 and Part 3, subpart 2, clause 3.8) to determine what plan changes are considered significant in a Greater Christchurch and Canterbury context.
+Any changes necessary to implement other aspects of the NPS-UD will be addressed through future processes, including the full review of the CRPS.